-- 7. The TDL was introduced by the Telecommunications Amendment Act 2011.
-It replaced the net cost calculation and allocation process for the TSO, and requires the Crown to pay TSO charges from the TDL. - 8.
-Schedule 3B of the Act stipulates that the TDL is \$50 million dollars for the 2016/17 financial year. - 9.
-Subpart 2 of Part 3 of the Act requires us to make a TDL liability allocation determination on an annual basis in respect of the TDL year.
-A TDL year is the financial year of 1 July to 30 June.7 - 10.
+- 6. The TDL was introduced by the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011.
+It replaced the net cost calculation and allocation process for the TSO, and requires the Crown to pay for any TSO costs from the TDL. - 7.
+Schedule 3B of the Act stipulates that the TDL is \$50 million for the 2017/18 financial year. - 8.
+Subpart 2 of Part 3 of the Act requires us to make a TDL liability allocation determination on an annual basis.
+A TDL year is the financial year of 1 July to 30 June. - 9.
 The TDL is allocated among persons who meet the criteria set out in subpart 2 of Part 3 of the Act.
-The criteria are met if a person: - 10.1 traded in the year prior to the TDL year;8 - 10.2 provided a telecommunications service in New Zealand by means of operating a component of a Public Telecommunications Network (PTN);9 and - 10.3 earned at least \$10 million gross telecommunications services revenue in the year preceding the TDL year under review by means of its PTN or by means that rely primarily on the existence of its or any other PTN, including such revenue of any interconnected bodies corporate.10 - 11.
-Section 82 of the Act requires liable persons (LPs) that meet the criteria (QLPs) to provide us with their financial statements for the year prior to the TDL year, and any further information that we specify, no later than 60 working days before the end of the financial year.
-We use this information to verify who is liable to pay a portion of the TDL. - 12.
+The criteria are met if a person: - 9.1 traded in the year prior to the TDL year; - 9.2 provided a telecommunications service in New Zealand by means of operating a component of a Public Telecommunications Network (PTN); and - 9.3 earned at least \$10 million gross telecommunications services revenue in the year preceding the TDL year under review by means of its PTN or by means that rely primarily on the existence of its or any other PTN, including such revenue of any interconnected bodies corporate. - 10.
+Section 82 of the Act requires liable persons that meet the criteria (QLPs) to provide us with their financial statements for the year prior to the TDL year, and any further information that we specify, no later than 60 working days before the end of the financial year.
+We use this information to verify who is liable to pay a portion of the TDL. - 11.
 Section 83 of the Act requires QLPs to provide us with their qualified revenue information for the entire TDL year for the purposes of the LAD.
-We use this information to determine what proportion of the TDL each QLP is required to pay. - 13.
-Sections 85(1)(a) and 88(a) of the Act state that the liability allocation determinations (both the draft and final determinations) must include "the amount of each liable person's qualified revenue".
+We use this

-[&]quot;Financial year" is defined in section 5 of the Act as meaning "a period of 12 months beginning on 1 July in any year and ending on 30 June in the following year".
+&quot;Financial year" is defined in section 5 of the Act as meaning "a period of 12 months beginning on 1 July in any year and ending on 30 June in the following year".
 The "financial year" (for which the levy must be paid) is referred to as 'financial year A' in section 81.
 Section 81(2) provides that the Commission may request certain financial information from liable persons "for the purpose of determining whether a person is a liable person to whom this subpart applies in respect of a financial year".
 Section 81(2)(b) also states that the Commission may request any further information "for the purpose of enabling it to verify the telecommunications revenue of that person for the year preceding financial year A".

-Section 81(1)(a) of the Act.
+&lt;sup>7 Section 81(1)(a) of the Act.

-Definition of 'liable person' in section 5 of the Act.
+&lt;sup>8 Definition of 'liable person' in section 5 of the Act.

-Section 81(1)(b) and section 79 of the Act.
+&lt;sup>9 Section 81(1)(b) and section 79 of the Act.